GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 ### Content script {: #debug_cs }

 Refresh the page, open the popup and click the green box.
-And... nope, the background still hasn’t changed colors!
+And... nope, the background still hasn't changed colors!
 Navigate back to the Extensions Management Page and... there is no **Errors** button.
 The likely culprit is the content script, which runs inside the web page.